Bean bag chairs – you must admit, we all love them. We love how comfortable, convenient, well-constructed and even how colourful that they are.

 7 Simple Steps for Filling a Bean Bag

 2. Have someone help you with the opening of the bean bag itself.
 If this is not possible, then instead you can use “bull clips” to hold the bean bag open, by clipping the bean bag to the end of a table, desk or breakfast bench.
+(The image below simply shows the bean bag clipped to an oven handle)

 3. Cut the corner of the 100-litre bean bag filling and pour it into the bean bag like you are pouring a giant jug of water.
+Beans are light, so they will move fast.

 4. Once you notice that your bean bag is filling up quite quickly and the filling is approaching the opening of the bag, close it up.